europeana/Labs/api/linked-open-data/introduction.md

 **Disclaimer:** data.europeana.eu is currently in a pilot stage, and can thus be changed at any moment!
 Your feedback is more than welcome, and may lead to updates in the prototype service.

-If you have any questions or feedback, contact us at [europeana-lod@googlegroups.com](europeana-lod@googlegroups.com)
+If you have any questions or feedback, contact us on the [Europeana LOD group](https://groups.google.com/forum/#!forum/europeana-lod)